Red dog (card game)

-Yablon, also known as red dog, is a game of chance played with cards, in which two cards are dealt and a player bets on whether the rank of a third card would fall between them.
+Red dog, also known as yablon and Scottish foghorn, is a game of chance played with cards, in which two cards are dealt and a player bets on whether the rank of a third card would fall between them.
 While found in some land casinos, its popularity has declined, although it is featured at many online casinos.

 A standard 52-card deck is used.
 The game may be played with anywhere from one to eight decks, with an increasing number of decks decreasing the house's edge—the house's advantage begins at 3.155% with one deck but falls to 2.751% when eight decks are used.
 This is in contrast with some other casino card games, such as blackjack, where a higher number of decks used will increase the house edge.

-A close variant is Acey Deucey.
+A close variant is acey deucey.

-Yablon gameplay
+Red dog

 The game only uses three cards at a time, which are ranked as in poker, with aces high.
 Suit is irrelevant.
 A wager is placed, and two cards are placed face up on the table, with three possible outcomes: